KasperskyLab/Kaspresso/wiki/02_Wrapper_over_UiAutomator.md

 This is an example just to input and check the text.
 Because we have a successful experience of Kakao using we decided to wrap UI Automator over in the same manner and called it **Kautomator**.

 Another big advantage of **Kautomator** is a possibility to accelerate UI Automator. <br>
-Have a glance at video below: <br>
+Have a glance at video below:

 ![](https://habrastorage.org/webt/ti/kv/ki/tikvkij1vjesnacrxqm-lk0coly.gif) <br>
 The left video is boosted UI Automator, the right video is default UI Automator.